-In order to address these scientific objectives, we performed (1) spot coring of marine sediments and coalbed layers, (2) wireline logging of various geophysical and geochemical properties in situ, and (3) sampling of in situ formation fluids associated with coalbeds using a wireline fluid sampling tool.
-These materials and data are used for extensive microbiological, biogeochemical, geological, and geophysical analyses on board the ship and in shore-based laboratories.
+In order to address these scientific objectives, we performed (1) spot coring of marine sediments and coalbed layers, (2) in situ wireline logging of various geophysical and geochemical properties, and (3) in situ sampling of formation fluids associated with coalbeds using a wireline fluid sampling tool.
+These materials and data were used for extensive microbiological, biogeochemical, geological, and geophysical analyses on board the ship and will be used in shorebased laboratories.
 Achieving these scientific objectives will expand our knowledge of geobiological and biogeochemical properties in the coalbed hydrocarbon system.
 Similar coaly environments are widely distributed along the western coast of the Pacific Ocean, and hence our results will be of great societal relevance.
-Because the effect of high CO2 concentrations and the associated decrease in pH under conditions of CO2 sequestration into the deep coal/sand layers is one of the primary objectives to be addressed, the shore-based laboratory experiments will include quantitative evaluation and modeling of fluid flow and biological systems in the subseafloor environment, including their response to high CO2 concentrations.
+The examination of the effects of high CO2 concentrations and the associated decrease in pH under conditions of hypothetical CO2 sequestration into the deep coal/sand layers is an important objective.
+Therefore, shore-based laboratory experiments will include quantitative evaluation and modeling of fluid flow and biological systems in the subseafloor environment, including their response to high CO2 concentrations.
 These applied scientific aspects will add an important new component to IODP.